alar12/Student-Management-System/README.md

 # About

-The school management system is a browser-based application developed using technology like MongoDB, Express. js, React.
+The student management system is a browser-based application developed using technology like MongoDB, Express. js, React.
 Js, Node.
 Js.
 It is to be used to simplify school administration, proper management of Assignments, as well as efficient communication between students, teachers, and other authorities at school.

 ## Features